Nautigsam/deno-task-runner-v2/README.md

 task("start", "echo changed", "$all").watchSync("."); // re runs the `start` task upon a change
 ```

-**Note: all the tasks are finished, this is when the watchSync starts watching which errors**
+**Note: Once all the tasks are finished, this is when the watchSync starts watching which errors**

 Run your task and watch: